ifding/ml-system-design/README.md

 > Offline experiment

 - Model training challenge: different use cases in different teams, not the same features, not the same model settings
-- Model training steps should be a configurable by using configuration object, formalize the testing protocol, keep track of the experiment results
+- Model training steps should be configurable by using configuration objects, formalizing the testing protocol, keeping track of the experiment results
 - Evaluation metrics
   - TP, FP, TN, FN
   - Confusion matrix